MEM2677/spid-bundle-be/README.md

 ### Configure the bundle

-In the last step is necessary to specify the organization data: they are replicated for every identity provider known by the installer.
+This step is necessary to customize the organization data; these properties are replicated for every identity provider known by the installer.

 Below the list of the fields shared between private organizations and public administrations: